gaultier/blog/advent_of_code_2018_5_revisited.md

 > It means we want to remove adjacent characters which are the same letter and have opposite casing, e.g
 > `Aa` and `qQ` disappear while `bc` and `ZZ` remain.
 Once we are finished, we have: `bcdZZ`.
 >
-> The final ouput is the number of characters in the final string, i.e, `5`.
+> The final output is the number of characters in the final string, i.e, `5`.

 Immediately, I thought I could do better than my past self: